-Hatherell HA., Simpson H., Baggaley RF., Hollingsworth TD., Pullan R.
+Hatherell H-A., Simpson H., Baggaley RF., Hollingsworth TD., Pullan RL.

-The World Health Organisation 2030 Roadmap for neglected tropical diseases (NTDs) emphasises the importance of strengthened, institutionalised "post-elimination” surveillance.
-The required shift from disease-siloed, campaign-based programming to routine, integrated surveillance and response activities presents epidemiological, logistical and financial challenges, yet practical guidance on implementation is lacking.
-Nationally representative survey programmes, such as Demographic and Health Surveys (DHS), may offer a platform for the integration of NTD surveillance within national health systems and health information systems.
-Here we describe characteristics of DHS and other surveys conducted within the WHO Africa Region in terms of frequency, target populations and sample types, and discuss applicability for post-validation and post-elimination surveillance.
-Maximising utility depends not only on the availability of improved diagnostics but also better understanding of the spatial and temporal dynamics of transmission at low prevalence.
-To this end, we outline priorities for obtaining further data to better characterise optimal post-elimination surveillance platforms.
+Abstract The World Health Organization’s (WHO’s) 2030 road map for neglected tropical diseases (NTDs) emphasizes the importance of strengthened, institutionalized “post-elimination” surveillance.
+The required shift from disease-siloed, campaign-based programming to routine, integrated surveillance and response activities presents epidemiological, logistical, and financial challenges, yet practical guidance on implementation is lacking.
+Nationally representative survey programs, such as demographic and health surveys (DHS), may offer a platform for the integration of NTD surveillance within national health systems and health information systems.
+Here, we describe characteristics of DHS and other surveys conducted within the WHO Africa region in terms of frequency, target populations, and sample types and discuss applicability for post-validation and post-elimination surveillance.
+Maximizing utility depends not only on the availability of improved diagnostics but also on better understanding of the spatial and temporal dynamics of transmission at low prevalence.
+To this end, we outline priorities for obtaining additional data to better characterize optimal post-elimination surveillance platforms.